Cooking With Sugar Headline Animator

 • Salt & pepper to taste

-• 1 tsp browning (optional)
+• 1 tsp browning sauce (optional)

 • 1 large can of regular pigeon peas or pigeon peas in coconut milk